Cycling and walking projects

 we must provide an opportunity for people to comment.

-Statutory Consultations have been carried out for Section 1, between Roseburn and Haymarket, and these are now subject to a Public Hearing which is expected to take place during summer/autumn 2019.
-You can download the TRO and RSO designs for Section 1 below.
+Statutory Consultations have been carried out for Section 1, between Roseburn and Haymarket, and these are now subject to a Public Hearing which took place on 4 and 5 November 2019.
+The Reporter's recommendation is expected in early 2020.

-Statutory Consultations for the remainder of Section 3 are expected to commence later this year.
+Statutory Consultations for the remainder of Section 3 are expected to commence in the coming months.

 The initial study was complete in 2014 and the route was developed between 2014/2016.